rjvdw/advent-of-code/2015/README.md

 ## To Do

 * For day 4, it might be smarter to compute the MD5 hash myself.
 Need to investigate...
+* Day 6 could use some additional unit tests.
+Also, it's a bit slow.

 [workflows-CI-badge]: https://github.com/rjvdw/advent-of-code/workflows/CI%202015/badge.svg